-Selecting your CpE Technical Electives: This is how you can develop your own specialty or focus area(s) in Computer Engineering.
-Choose classes you are most interested in, will help you get a CpE job you enjoy or prepare you for a graduate degree in CpE.
+Although there aren’t “official” concentrations in Computer Engineering the same way there are in Electrical Engineering, you can still develop your own specialty or focus area(s) in within the degree.
+Choose classes you are most interested in, will help you get a CpE job you enjoy, or prepare you for a graduate degree down the road.
 You can choose more classes in one area for a stronger focus, or choose a variety to have a broader knowledge base.

 You may take more CpE technical elective credits than the minimum that is required.

-Here you will find a list of faculty recommened courses listed by area or industry.
-Click “Technical Electives” to open.
+Here you will find a list of faculty recommended courses listed by area or industry (click “Technical Electives” to open).

 When selecting courses, be sure to use the list that applies to your degree requirements.
 Your online degree audit lists which courses fit in which categories, so review it after registering to see if things are counting where you’d like.
 If you have questions, contact your advisor!